Zytronium/stellicast/TASKS.md

 ### 7.5.
 Cleanup
 Clean up some stuff:
 - Add /rules and /s/:id to robots.txt and sitemap.xml.
 Hell, do a total update of these files
-- Allow managing sectors from a sector admin panel
 - Allow sector owners to manage member roles and permissions
 - Implement member roles and permissions
 - Implement posting approval for sectors that require it